tariq-eden/grants-process/README.md

 # RAT Repository

-Repository for the Reasoning Analysis Team within the RepliCATS project
+Documentation from the Reasoning Analysis Team (RAT) within the RepliCATS project

-Project set-up in progress.
+set-up in progress

 ## Directory Structure

-This repository collects the documentation for the data collection and analysis conducted by RAT under the following folders/sub-folder system:
+The documentation for the data collection and analysis conducted by RAT under the following folders/sub-folder system:

 ### Archives